grafana/grafana/docs/sources/developers/plugins/migration-guide.md

 ### Update react-hook-form from v6 to v7

-We have upgraded the react-hook-form from version 6 to version 7.
-We recommend follow the [react-hook-form-migration-guide](https://react-hook-form.com/migrate-v6-to-v7/) to get make your forms compatible with that version.
+We have upgraded react-hook-form from version 6 to version 7.
+We recommend following the [react-hook-form-migration-guide](https://react-hook-form.com/migrate-v6-to-v7/) to make your forms compatible with version 7.

 ### Update the plugin.json